JakeDahl/blackjackbackend/API_README.md

 - `has_split`: Boolean indicating if player has already split
 - `playing_split_hand`: Boolean indicating if currently playing split hand

+**Note:** Player balances are retrieved from and updated in the `blackjack-user-chips` table.
+New users start with 1000 chips, and returning users continue with their previous balance.

 ### Game Phases

 - `"waiting"`: Waiting for players to join or round to start